AdobeXD/plugin-samples/distribution/how-to-submit-to-plugin-manager.md

 > **Info**
 > Note that, separately, you are required to include additional icons in your plugin package and include them in [the manifest](/reference/structure/manifest.md).
 These icons can be different from the ones that you use in Console and they will be used to show icons in the plugins panel within the application.

 You must also provide at least one screenshot of your plugin, which will be included in your Plugin Manager listing when published.
-Please take a look at [the screenshot requirements](https://adobexdplatform.com/plugin-docs/distribution/how-to-submit-to-plugin-manager.html).

 ![Publisher and plugin info](/images/plugin-icons-and-screenshots.png)